dm4uz3/rhythmbox-discord/README.md

 ## RPC Version
 Because dm4 doesn't like self bots.
-Lots of bugs, but it works:tm: needs `discord-rich-presence` and probably `discord.js` but idk im sure you're smart go figure it out
+Lots of bugs, but it works:tm: needs `discord-rich-presence` `dbus-native` and probably `discord.js` but idk im sure you're smart go figure it out